ZiluTian/csblog/_posts/2021-11-27-simple-type-theory.markdown

 $$ L \times A \xrightarrow{\pi_1} L \xrightarrow{b} B$$

 #### Unit introduction rule

 $$\over \Gamma \vdash * : 1 $$

 In any context, * is of unit type.
-In logic, for any context, we always have the proof true is true.
+In logic, for any context, we always have the proof that proposition true is true.
 In set theory, we can always produce a value * of type 1.
 For example, when $$ \Gamma = x : A $$, then we have the unique function from set A to the singleton set that sends all elements of A to *.

 #### Product introduction rule